doxakis/How-to-use-tesseract-ocr-4.0-with-csharp/Readme.md

 ## Installation

+**NOTE: All the required files to run the demo are in this repo.
+You can skip the installation section for now.**

+You may find this section helpful when you are ready to integrate Tesseract in your app in c#.

 - Consult the CI website (https://ci.appveyor.com/project/zdenop/tesseract)
 - Go to the latest working build
 - Choose 32 bit or 64 bit build